promothash/resume/README.md

 # My resume

 Hi!
-I am Promothash Boruah and this is my resume
+I am Promothash Boruah, a programmer who loves writing and contributing to the various projects.